teckbeng/teckbeng/README.md

 - 👋 Hi, I’m @teckbeng
 - 👀 I’m interested in all kinds of gadgets
-- 🌱 I’m currently learning about DevOps
+- 🌱 I’m currently learning about DevOps & Security
-- 💞️ I’m looking to collaborate on IoT
+- 💞️ I’m looking to collaborate on IoT & Security
 - 📫 How to reach me ...
 9220 6789 0971 2191

 <!---